They've been growing in the pumpkin patch all summer long.

 Before you go, check out these two pages:

 Pumpkin Picking Tips – How to pick the perfect pumpkin.
-Review of this page before you go out to the pumpkin patch.
+Review this page before you go out to the pumpkin patch.

 Pumpkin Lore: In the cartoon show, “It’s the Great Pumpkin, Charlie Brown”, Linus believes that the “Great Pumpkin” will visit his Halloween pumpkin patch, as long as it is sincere.
 He forgoes Trick or Treating, to shiver in his pumpkin patch, awaiting the Great Pumpkin, who will bring toys and other gifts.